 Challenges of infrastructure monitoring in cloud environments

 Modern infrastructure demands modern monitoring, especially when you’re negotiating the unique challenges of multicloud environments, which don’t always enable the level of visibility needed into cloud infrastructure.
-Monitoring these environments is tricky, since each cloud vendor offers its own native monitoring tools.
+Monitoring these environments is tricky since each cloud vendor offers native monitoring tools.
 Juggling multiple monitoring solutions makes it hard for organizations to gain a comprehensive view of their cloud infrastructure.